Professor Dmitri Kavetski

 Bayesian inference and prediction in hydrology and environmental modelling.
 Development of novel Bayesian and Monte Carlo techniques for parameter estimation, uncertainty analysis and predictive applications.
 Areas of application have included hydrological models and river system models.

 Applied numerical and statistical analysis in environmental engineering.
 Design and implementation of accurate, robust and computationally efficient numerical algorithms and software.
-Including solution of nonlinear differential equations, numerical integration, nonlinear optimisation problems, and others.
+Solution of nonlinear differential equations, numerical integration, nonlinear optimisation and others.
 Areas of application have included Richards equation for groundwater simulations, rainfall-runoff models, CO2 geosequestration models, and others.

-2010 - present Associate Editor for Water Resources Research (American Geophysical Union)
+2010 - 2014 Associate Editor for Water Resources Research (American Geophysical Union)